nayakashish/the-project-jnst/final.md

    - The dashboard cards do not hold their position and will move on their own.
 This may be due to the way the db queries for saved locations.
    - Edge cases: There are some missed edge cases found that were not considered such as certain page routes.

-## Weather Forecast Application Summary
+### 1.6 - Weather  Application Summary

 The application meets its primary goals, providing a robust and intuitive platform for users to access weather information and forecasts.
-While some minor feature remains incomplete, the core functionality is operational and demonstrates the potential for real-world use.
+While some minor features remain incomplete, the core functionality is operational and demonstrates the potential for real-world use.

----

 ## 2 - CI/CD Report